jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 # Definition of `Mastic` {#vdaf}

-> We are pretty confident about the overall structure of the VDAF, but there
+> NOTE We are pretty confident about the overall structure of the VDAF, but
-> are some details to work out and security analysis to do.
+> there are some details to work out and security analysis to do.
+In the
-> In the meantime, check out the current reference implementation at
+> meantime, check out the current reference implementation at
 > https://github.com/jimouris/draft-mouris-cfrg-mastic/tree/main/poc.

 This section describes Mastic, a VDAF suitable for a plethora of aggregation functions such sum, mean, histograms, heavy hitters, weighted heavy-hitters (see {{weighted-heavy-hitters}}), aggregation by labels (see
 {{aggregation-by-labels}}), linear regression and more.
 Mastic allows computing functions *à la* Prio3 VDAF {{Section 7 of !VDAF}}.
+[CP: Try to group items in this list that logically related.
+Note at this point we're getting into the weeds of the construction, not necessarily trying to sell the reader on the motivation.]
 In more detail, Mastic is compatible with any aggregation function that has the following structure:

 1. Each Client measurement is encoded as a vector over some finite field.
 Each Client splits its string of length `BITS` into input shares and sends one share to each Aggregator.
+[CP: This doesn't match the terminology in
+   {{conventions}}.]
 2. The Aggregators agree on an initial set of `l`-bit strings, where `l <= BITS`.
 We refer to these strings as "candidate prefixes".
 3. Measurement validity is determined by a combination of techniques.
 First, we use an arithmetic circuit evaluated over the encoded measurement to assert that the measurement is valid for candidate prefix being the empty string ε.
+   [CP: Add the definition of the empty string to {{conventions}}.]
    (An "arithmetic circuit" is a function comprised of arithmetic operations in the field.)
 The circuit's output is a single field element: if zero, then the measurement is said to be "valid"; otherwise, if the output is non-zero, then